Custom JavaScript enrichment

-- This function will receive each event as its only argument
+- This function will receive each event as its first argument

 function process(event) {